TorchLean

 The authoritative statement of the current proved IBP fragment appears at the top of NN.MLTheory.CROWN.Proofs.GraphCertSoundness API.

-At present, the soundness development is centered on the core graph dialect used by the bundled TorchLean verification demos:
+At present, the soundness development is centered on the core graph dialect used by the bundled TorchLean verification examples:

 • .input, .const, .detach